slomit1234/AWS_Final/README.md

 ```

 ### Deploy the Base Stack
-Make sure that you are at folder `social-network-cdk`
-Change the Account ID and the VPC ID for your own details (on lib and bin folders),
+Make sure that you are at folder `social-network-cdk`, Change the Account ID and the VPC ID for your own details, you can find all the places easily when searching `#TODO` on lib and bin folders.

 #output#